Kentico/cloud-sample-pwa-app/README.md

 # travel-pwa-app
-Traveling application using to serve interesting places around you.
+Travel application featuring various points of interests around you.

 This app is implemented as a proof of concept that Kentico Cloud is able to serve content  for PWA application.